 3.1.20 Where the level of affordable housing provision is reduced due to an accepted viability submission position, clawback or top up by way of an affordable housing financial contribution will be pursued by the Council with the developer prior to the grant of planning permission if it is believed that, should market circumstances materially alter between the granting of permission and delivery, the development of the site may potentially prove to be significantly more viable on completion than as indicated in the initial viability submission.
 Where a viability case has been accepted on an outline planning application this should be reviewed at the reserved matters stage.
 For other non-policy compliant schemes, clawback or a similar alternative arrangement will be considered.
 Appropriate triggers for reviews at different stages of development or phases may be required in agreements.

-Late-stage viability reviews

-3.1.21 If the Council decides a clawback or similar arrangement is required, this will be incorporated into an initial Section 106 Agreement with the developer, which will include details of the mechanism for calculating any clawback or top up provision.
-This will be based on the estimated initial cost plan, values, revenues, etc. of the proposed development from the viability submission made with the application, and the s106 will provide for this to be reviewed subsequently on the completion of the development, if the Council considers this is required.
-In the event of disagreement between the parties, any further viability assessment that may be necessary will be carried out by an independent RICS-qualified surveyor/valuer.
-Where a development is to be carried out in phases, the s106 Agreement may provide for further viability assessment and possible clawback or top up payments on, or prior to, the completion of phases.

-3.1.22 The method of indexation will be negotiated with the applicant and once agreed, will be specified within the Section 106 agreement.
-The method will generally be based on the published Retail Price Index (RPI) or an appropriate index published by the Build Cost Information Service (BCIS), which is the responsibility of the RICS.
-If there is a decrease in the relevant agreed index, the financial contribution payable shall not fall below the figure originally set out within the Section 106 agreement.

 4.0 Planning Obligations